bestia-dev/sort_text_international_rust_wasm_pwa/README.md

 <https://bestia.dev/bestia_dev_new_rust_wasm_pwa/>
 We need some basic data to initialize the project like name, description, author, etc...
 The name of the project will be "Sort text international Rust WASM PWA".
-Finally we need a png image exactly 512x512 pixels for the icons.
+Finally, we need a png image of exactly 512x512 pixels for the icons.
 The template is created and we can download it.

-After reboot I need to initialize my Rust development environment with a short script.
+After reboot, I need to initialize my Rust development environment with a short script.
 Press Ctrl-R, type "after" to search in bash history, then press tab and press enter.

 We can use the fantastic Total Commander File Manager in Windows to extract the files and copy them over SSH to our Docker container.
 The Secure FTP plugin is great for file operations over SSH.
 To open my Directory hotlist I press Ctrl-d.
-I can work with zip just like with any other folder.
+I can work with Zip just like with any other folder.
 I select the content and press F5 to copy over SSH.

 Now I can open VSCode, press F1 and connect to the Remote SSH Host inside my docker container.
-In the VSCode terminal I will go to the new directory and open a new VSCode window.
+In the VSCode terminal, I will go to the new directory and open a new VSCode window.
 We have a minimal but fully functional Rust project.
 We can see all the files and folders:
-the standard License, Readme and Cargo toml files, the automation tasks,
+the standard License, Readme and Cargo.toml files, the automation tasks,
 the Rust code in 3 separate modules,
 the Web server folder with the index.html, service worker, manifest and icons needed for PWA.

 We can build the project simply with "cargo auto build".
-After the automated task there are instructions how to proceed.
+After the automated task, there are instructions on how to proceed.
 Open a separate bash terminal and run the simple web server only once.
 Then leave that terminal to run in the background.
 It will constantly serve the new files as you build.
 Ctrl-click on the URL to open the browser.
 The PWA is working.